HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 ## Unleash
 [unleash]: #unleash

-First, we should enable the user's device in the `nano-contract.rollout` feature flag on Unleash.
+First, we should enable user's device in the `nano-contract.rollout` feature flag on Unleash.
 For this feature flag we use the default variant with 3 strategies:
 1. UserIds: this first strategy is dedicated for internal testers
 2. UserIds: this second strategy is dedicated for external testers
 3. Gradual rollout: this third strategy is dedicated to the public